ORGANIC BLUE CORN - A WONDERFUL FOOD FOR THIS CENTURY

 3. Baked blue corn chips.
 You may be able to buy baked blue corn chips that have much less or no oil in them.
 However, the oil actually serves a function.
 It appears to seal in certain nutrients and other forces in the food.
 So I don’t recommend the baked blue corn chips as much, although they are still good.

 4. Salt.
-Make sure your blue corn chips are organic, and make sure they are made with unrefined sea salt, not table salt.
+Make sure your blue corn chips are made with unrefined sea salt, not table salt.
 This is important.